AaryanKapoor22/Challenge2/README.md

 - Pushes the initial commit to the GitHub repository
 - Provides the user with a URL to their newly created GitHub repository

 The application is a prototype, and error handling is decent but some places might not have it implemented, with only a simple error message displayed if the steps are not carried out correctly.
-The GUI design is basic and includes the Github Logo, as well as a disclaimer stating that the application is a prototype and not yet meant for commercial use.
+The GUI design is basic and includes the Github Logo.

 ## Requirements
 - Java 8 or later version